+573164196760 jarango@andeanbirder.com

 Day 3Las Gaviotas road - Minca

-This morning we will explore a section of the tropical dry forest a few kilometers away from Palomino.
-Here we will look for Lance-tailed Manakin, One-colored Becard, Buff-breasted Wren, Brown-capped Tyrannulet, Trinidad Euphonia, Keel-billed Toucan, White-bellied Antbird, Grey Hawk, Crimson-crested Woodpecker, Gartered Trogon, Barred Antshrike, and others.
+This morning, we’ll explore a section of tropical dry forest just a few kilometers from Palomino, where we’ll be on the lookout for species such as Lance-tailed Manakin, One-colored Becard, Buff-breasted Wren, Brown-capped Tyrannulet, Trinidad Euphonia, Keel-billed Toucan, White-bellied Antbird, Grey Hawk, Crimson-crested Woodpecker, Gartered Trogon, Barred Antshrike, and more.

-After this morning, we will drive towards the Santa Marta mountains, the tallest coastal mountain of the world, and home of over 20 endemics only found there! the highest concentration of the Americas but this afternoon will be spent on the foothills of the mountains where another tropical dry forest will allow us to get some specialties like Military Macaw, Black-backed Antshrike, Pale-bellied, and Sooty-capped Hermit, Rufous-breasted and Rufous-and-white Wren, Lance-tailed Manakin, Blue ground-dove, Zone-tailed Hawk, White hawk, Short-tailed hawk, King Vulture, Golden-fronted Greenlet, Trilling (Long-billed) Gnatwren, and others.
+Afterward, we’ll drive toward the majestic Santa Marta Mountains, the tallest coastal mountain range in the world, and home to over 20 endemic species—the highest concentration in the Americas!
+Although our afternoon will be spent in the foothills, another tropical dry forest here offers the chance to spot more specialties, including Military Macaw, Black-backed Antshrike, Pale-bellied and Sooty-capped Hermits, Rufous-breasted and Rufous-and-white Wrens, Lance-tailed Manakin, Blue Ground-Dove, Zone-tailed Hawk, White Hawk, Short-tailed Hawk, King Vulture, Golden-fronted Greenlet, Long-billed Gnatwren, and others.

 Day 4Minca - El Dorado

 We will rise early and begin our ascent into the Sierra Nevada de Santa Marta mountains.
-We will stop along the way looking for the first endemics and other specialties of the area like (E) Sierra Nevada Brushfinch, (E) Santa Marta Tapaculo, (E) Santa Marta Woodstar, (E) Santa Marta Blossomcrown, (E) Santa Marta Antbird, (E) Santa Marta Tapaculo, (E) Santa Marta Foliage Gleaner, (E) White-lored Warbler, (E) Santa Marta Brush-finch, (NE) Black-fronted Wood-quail, (NE) Coppery Emerald, (NE) White-tipped Quetzal, (E) Streak-capped Spinetail, Band-tailed Guan, King Vulture, Grey-headed Kite, Black-and-white Owl, Zone-tailed Hawk, (NE) Golden-Winged Sparrow, Scaled Piculet, Golden-headed Manakin, Rosy Thrush-tanager, (NE) Yellow-billed Toucanet, Golden-breasted Fruiteater, Orange-billed & Slaty-backed Nightingale Thrushes, Red-billed Parrot, Black-headed Tanager, Long-billed Hermit, Golden-winged Warbler, (NE) Spectacled Tyrannulet, Yellow-legged, Black-hooded & Pale-breasted Thrushes and Rusty-breasted Antpitta among others.
-We will lunch at the lodge and spend the remainder of the day birding around the nearby forests where is possible to see the recently
+Along the way, we’ll stop to search for the first endemics and other specialties of the region, including (E) Sierra Nevada Brushfinch, (E) Santa Marta Tapaculo, (E) Santa Marta Woodstar, (E) Santa Marta Blossomcrown, (E) Santa Marta Antbird, (E) Santa Marta Foliage-Gleaner, (E) White-lored Warbler, (E) Streak-capped Spinetail, Band-tailed Guan, King Vulture, (NE) Golden-winged Sparrow, Scaled Piculet, Rosy Thrush-Tanager, (NE) Yellow-billed Toucanet, Orange-billed Nightingale-Thrush, Red-billed Parrot, (NE) Spectacled Tyrannulet, and Rusty-breasted Antpitta, among others.

 Day 5Cuchilla de San Lorenzo, El Dorado reserve

-Depending on the previous arrangements we may fly late in the afternoon to Bogotá for international connections or stay overnight in Santa Marta.
-International flights also depart from Cartagena (3 hours from Santa Marta)
+Depending on prior arrangements, we may fly to Bogotá in the late afternoon for international connections, or we may stay overnight in Santa Marta.
+International flights also depart from Cartagena, which is a 3-hour drive from Santa Marta.

 Night in: Santa Marta, Cartagena or Bogotá